gczudowski/fourthwall-recruitment-task/README.md

 1. preload next page to improve user experience
 1. handle scroll position when going back in history (currently the scroll positon tends to jump up and down in some cases)
 1. improve table placeholders in mobile view
-1. communicating errors could be handled using toasts
+1. communicating errors could be handled using toasts and have better responsive UI
 1. when an api error occurs, we could add a button to retry the same query manually
 1. if we cared about google positioning, it would be a good idea to implement SSR, like Next.js